Introduction

 • --key-password

-• Specifies the password if the Private Key file indicated with the --key option is protected by a password.
+• Specifies the passphrase if the Private Key file indicated with the --key option is protected by a passphrase.

 • --in